top of page

 1. Submit a form below.
 Review our services to see if we are right for you.

 2. Look for our email response to schedule a phone call.
-If yours is a case type we handle, once we have time to review your form, we will contact you via email or phone to schedule an initial 20-minute phone consultation to discuss our services and whether they will meet the needs of your case.
+If yours is a case type we handle, once we review your form, we will contact you via email or phone to schedule an initial case strategy consultation to discuss your case and our services.

 New Client Inquiry Form